JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     <!--3.
 Build or run the application to generate the `Res` class with accessors for the added resources.-->
     <!-- Doesn't seem to be necessary? -->

+3. Make sure the image names are exactly as shown above: Compose Multiplatform generates accessors based on the image names.

-3. Update the UI code to use images.
+4. Update the UI code to use the images.
    Replace the entire code in the `commonMain/kotlin/.../App.kt` file (excluding imports) with the following:

     ```kotlin
+    // Existing imports
+    // ...
     import composedemo.shared.generated.resources.Res
     import composedemo.shared.generated.resources.eg
     import composedemo.shared.generated.resources.fr